CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 We will be using the [run_scan.py](./run_scan.py) script to make (and submit) several job scripts according to the mass scan we wish to perform.
-Each of the job scripts will set up a proper environment and will call the [SUSY_generation.sh](./SUSY_generation.sh) script to do the actual MadGraph running.
-They will also create a customization card on the fly that will be used to change the number of events, the seed and the mass.
+Each of the job scripts will set up a proper environment and will call the [SUSY_generation.sh](./SUSY_generation.sh) script to do the actual Madgraph running.
+They will also create a customization card on the fly that will be used to change the number of events, the seed and the mass(es).
 This means that you only need to provide one parameter card for the full scan.

 #### SUSY_generation.sh

+**Prerequisites**: This script will attempt to set up a CMSSW area.
+You will thus need access to the CMS software.
+You also need access to the LHAPDF6 libraries.
+On lxplus this script will work out of the box.
+This is not guaranteed on your local cluster.

 This script is an adaptation of the `gridpack_generation.sh` script that can be found on the CMS genproductions github area: